 If you find yourself becoming concerned about the kinds of feelings, thoughts, or emotions you are experiencing, it may be time to consult with a therapist.
 It may also be a good time to reach out to a professional if you no longer participate in hobbies you usually enjoy, feel down and depressed or loved ones are expressing concerns.

-Thanks to our friends and contributors from Wiseman Bray for their insight into car accidents.
+Thanks to our friends and contributors from Patterson Bray, for their insight into car accidents.